akrementsov/akrementsov/README.md

 ## Some facts about me
 - Have a degree in **Nanotechnology**
-- **Created real time interactive multimedia content** via TouchDesignar and VVVV
+- **Used to creat real time interactive multimedia content** via TouchDesignar and VVVV
 - Worked in many different countries as a **camera**
 - Have a strong background as a **producer** in the video industry.
-My passion was advertising and music videos
+My passion was commercials and music videos

 ## Contacts
 - GitHub - [@akrementsov](https://github.com/akrementsov)